 Yes, you can even paint a chandelier with chalk paint!
 Although our kitchen has evolved tremendously since this picture, I still love this project!

-In closing, let me note that there is considerable debate on the many other areas chalk paint can or should be used.
 I would hesitate to ever use it on a piece of furniture that lives outside.
 It simply is not formulated to withstand all that abuse and exposure.

 Some have had success with chalk painting kitchen cabinets.
 I have not experimented with that use, but my experience makes me think something far more durable would be preferred.

-I have learned recently that there is a clear varnish that you can apply over chalk paint that will seal it so that the furniture can be used outside.
+I have learned recently that there is a clear varnish sealer that you can apply over chalk paint that will seal it so that the furniture can be used outside.
 I’m eager to try this out for myself!

 What do you think of these chalk painting tips and do you have any to add?